caesarnine/binsmith/README.md

 binsmith
 ```

-This starts the TUI, which auto-starts a local server.
+This starts the TUI, which runs a local in-process server by default.

 Set `GEMINI_API_KEY` for the default model (Gemini Flash), or `ANTHROPIC_API_KEY`
 / `OPENAI_API_KEY` for alternatives.
 See [Models](#models).